Thyrsa Frazier Svager: Career

 Frazier Svager worked for a year at Wright-Patterson Air Force Base in Dayton, before teaching at Texas Southern University in Houston.
 In 1954, she joined the faculty of CSU in Wilberforce.

 In 1967, Frazier Svager was appointed chairman of the department of mathematics.
 She was awarded tenure in 1970.
 She spent a summer in DC in 1966 as a systems analyst at NASA, as visiting faculty at MIT in 1969, and in 1985, she undertook postdoctoral study at OSU during the summer.
 She was provost and vice president for academic affairs when she retired in 1993.
 In March 1995, she returned for a short time to CSU as Interim President.

 Frazier Svager was active on the issue of scholarships, serving as the president of the local chapter of MOLES, a national association that provided scholarships for college students.
 She was also a member of Beta Kappa Chi, the National Association of Mathematicians, and the Mathematical Association of America, and was involved with Jack and Jill of America.
 Frazier Svager participated in the meeting that founded the National Association of Mathematics in 1969.

 She wrote two books, CSU's Modern Elementary Algebra Workbook (1969), and Essential Mathematics for College Freshmen (1976).

 Personal life

 While on the CSU faculty, Frazier met Aleksandar Svager, a Holocaust survivor from Yugoslavia and physics professor at CSU.
 They married in June 1968 at her parents' home.

 Thyrsa Frazier Svager died on July 23, 1999.

 Philanthropy

 Both university professors with a strong commitment to furthering education opportunities, the Svagers lived on one income, investing the other to build a scholarship fund.
 After her death, her husband established the Thyrsa Frazier Svager Fund at the Dayton Foundation, for African-American women who major in mathematics at one of six universities, with a legacy contribution planned.
 As of February 2017, 33 women had received support from the Fund.
 An annual contribution is also being made to the American Physical Society's Minority Scholarship.
+Alongside her professional career, Thyrsa was active as a member of various civil and social organizations.
+She was a member of, among others, Alpha Kappa Alpha sorority, Twentieth Century Club, Wilberforce Chapter of Moles, and Volunteers of the African American Museum.